Foxboron/Blog/content/blog/go_delve_debug_packages.md

 Having a kubernetes cluster with crash handlers, and a debuginfod server with delve support seems like a cool thing that should exist I guess.

-I plan on writing a longer blog post how most of this is implemented.
+I plan on writing a longer blog post how the infrastructure in Arch Linux was implemented, along a longer post describing what I learned implementing better debug package support in pacman.